Arsh-D-Vijay/Loan-Data-Analysis/README.md

 # Loan-Data-Analysis
-This assignment was given by upGrad where I had to perform a thorough analysis of loan data provided by LendingClub to analysis the characteristics of loan being default.
-The initial dataset provided to us had 111 columns with 39716 entries.
-Later, I broke it down to columns that were usefull only.
-The analysis is in step by step, easy to understand manner, followed with a detailed summary of most important insights and obervations with conclusion.
+I have performed a thorough analysis of loan data provided by LendingClub {dataset available online} to analyze the characteristics of a loan being default.
+The initial dataset provided to me had 111 columns with 39716 entries.
+Later, I broke it down into columns that were useful for the analysis only.
+The analysis is in step by step, easy-to-understand manner, followed by a detailed summary of the most important insights and observations with the conclusion.